*Buy travel insurance between 1-31 December 2022 and be in to win a $10,000 travel voucher from Flight Centre! (Details at the bottom of this post).

 *This post contains affiliate links.
 That means if you make a purchase I will earn a small commission at no cost to you.

-I read a heart breaking story in the paper about a young Australian guy who was on his buck’s weekend in Bali with mates before he was to get married next weekend.
+I read a heart breaking story about a young Australian guy who was on his buck’s weekend in Bali with mates before he was to get married the next weekend.
 He had a motorbike accident and his travel insurance did not cover him.

-Yes, he was insured, he was also wearing a helmet, but he was not covered for the emergency surgery that his friends had to rustle up now $32,000 for on the spot as his brain was bleeding.
+Yes, he was he did have travel insurance, he was also wearing a helmet, but he was not covered for the emergency surgery that his friends had to rustle up now $32,000 for on the spot as his brain was bleeding.
 It turned out he didn’t have an international motorbike license.
 Whaaaat?!

 Are you going on a cruise?

-BUT, and I didn’t realise this until my phone call just now, they changed their terms and conditions a few years ago (I just keep renewing without double checking the small print – the dreaded Ts and Cs) and it turns out I have NOT been covered for any cruises I’ve been on for at least a couple of years!
+Pre-Covid days I just kept renewing my annual travel insurance policy without double checking the small print (the dreaded Ts and Cs) and it turns out I had NOT been covered for cruising for at least a couple of years!

-BUT I would also not have been covered if I was riding any motorcycle over 50cc without having a motorcycle license here in New Zealand (or my native country).
-I also need to be riding legally in the country I was in (e.g. if helmets are required, or a local license is also required etc).
+And here’s another lesson: I would also not have been covered if I was riding any motorcycle over 50cc without having a motorcycle license here in New Zealand (or my native country).
+I also need to be riding legally in the country I was in (e.g. if helmets are required, or a local license is also required, as it is in Rarotonga, etc).

 What about bungee jumping, sky diving, hot air ballooning, Scuba diving?
 What if I injure myself and I’m drunk?
 Does my insurance cover me?

-Good questions and that is why I rang.
+Good questions and that is why you’re reading this!

 The best thing to do is go straight to the fine print, the policy wording.
 The back page, if you have an old school paper policy, or the FAQs online.
-What are the exclusions on the policy you have?
+Check what the exclusions are on the policy you have.

-I was relieved to see hot air ballooning is covered too, as I did this last month in the Hunter Valley.
+I was relieved to see hot air ballooning was covered too, as I did in the Hunter Valley.
 And so is bungee jumping and sky diving.
-Even heli-skiing – but only if you have bought their “winter sports add-on”.
+Even heli-skiing – but only if you have bought the “winter sports add-on”.